dspeyer/dspeyer.github.io/unsongrpg.md

 * 20: Be trusted by a notorious crime boss

 Resources can be claimed retroactively, up to the limits of chargen.
 A resource that is clearly in line with a character concept is automatic.
 One which isn't requires a Destiny check, with bonus dice for being somewhat in line.
 Once a resource is claimed retroactively, you have it permanently (unless you lose it in-universe).

+When claiming retroactive resources, use your ability scores at time of last downtime, not your current ones (if they differ).

 # Names